Calcutta News (film)

-Calcutta News is a 2008 Indian Malayalam-language romantic thriller film written and directed by Blessy.
-The film stars Dileep, Meera Jasmine, Indrajith and Vimala Raman.
+Calcutta News is a 2008 Indian Malayalam language romantic thriller horror film written and directed by Blessy.
+The film stars Dileep, Indrajith Sukumaran, Meera Jasmine and Vimala Raman.
 The music is by Debojyoti Mishra.
 The film deals with the issue of trafficking in women and how an Orphan girl from Kerala gets caught in it.
-It showcased Blessy's yet another different genre film and successfully provided Dileep a different character unlike his usual comic characters.
+It showcased Blessy's yet another different genre film and successfully provided Dileep with different character unlike his usual comic characters.

 Plot

 Ajith Thomas (Dileep) is an acclaimed investigative television anchor and producer with a leading channel 'Calcutta News', and is the son of a former footballer who grew up in Kolkata.
 His team at the channel includes news assistant Smita (Vimala Raman), and anchors Aruna (Manasa) and Sheela (Brinda).
-Ajith is a lovable guy who lives in a flat with his mom and two sisters and is an active member of the Malayalee Samajam led by a comical president (Innocent) and his wife (Bindu Panicker) One day Ajith bumps into a newly married Malayalee couple while on work in a tram, but the guy is hostile when he tries to introduce himself as a Malayalee.
+Ajith is a lovable guy who lives in a flat with his mom and two sisters and is an active member of the Malayalee Samajam led by a comical president (Innocent) and his wife Leela (Bindu Panicker) One day, Ajith bumps into a newly married Malayalee couple while on work in a tram, but the guy is hostile when he tries to introduce himself as a Malayalee.
 However, while editing the news, he is shocked to find that an unidentified body found near Kalighat resembles the rude guy he met in the tram.

 Ajit's investigative nature comes into the fore as he goes about finding the mystery behind the brutal murder of the guy.
-The guy was Hari (Indrajith), who had married an orphan Krishnapriya (Meera Jasmine) from Pattambi and brought her to Kolkata, before his brutal murder.
-Krishnapriya is unaware of her husband's job or what he does for a living and is shattered to know about his death.
-However, just before Hari is killed, Krishnapriya had come to known that Hari had only married her with the intention of delivering her, a young virgin, to his boss.
+The guy was Hari (Indrajith Sukumaran), who had married an orphan Krishnapriya (Meera Jasmine) from Pattambi and brought her to Kolkata, before his brutal murder.
+Krishna is unaware of her husband's job or what he does for a living and is shattered to know about his death.
+However, just before Hari is killed, Krishna had come to known that Hari had only married her with the intention of delivering her, a young virgin, to his boss.

-Krishnapriya is both relieved that she is safe from sex racket she almost fell into, as well as desperate and sad because Hari had been the only person she knew or could go to.
+Krishna is both relieved that she is safe from sex racket she almost fell into, as well as desperate and sad because Hari had been the only person she knew or could go to.
 She couldn't return home and had nowhere to go.
 She attempts suicide but fails.
 Hope floats into her life after Ajith sort of becomes her protector and also gets attracted to her for her innocence and their mutual love for music.